Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Introduction

 The \emph{degree-greedy} algorithm is a variation of the greedy algorithm that takes into account the degree of the vertices in the remaining graph.
 During the $k$-th step an unexplored vertex $v_k$ is selected uniformly from the vertices of \emph{minimum degree} (towards other unexplored vertices) within the remaining subgraph $G_k$.
 If $G$ is a graph, we will denote by $\sigma_{DG}(G)$ the (possibly random) proportion of vertices in the independent set obtained by the degree-greedy algorithm ran on $G$.
-Although having been studied in the computer science community (for example, in \cite{halldorsson1997greed}), there are few exact mathematical results that characterize or bound the independent set found by this algorithm.
-A remarkable exception can be found in \cite{karp1981maximum,aronson1998maximum} which, although being works about maximum matchings, imply that the degree-greedy algorithm is asymptotically optimal for Erdös-Renyi graphs when the mean degree is $\lambda < e$.
+Although having been studied in the computer science community (for example, in \cite{halldorsson1997greed}), there are few exact mathematical results that characterise or bound the independent set found by this algorithm.
+A remarkable exception can be found in \cite{karp1981maximum,aronson1998maximum} which, although considering a completely different problem (namely, maximum matchings), imply that the degree-greedy algorithm is asymptotically optimal for Erdös-Rényi graphs when the mean degree is $\lambda < e$, a result coined as the $e$-phenomenon.
 Results by Wormald \cite{wormald1995differential} also describe an hydrodynamic limit for the process generated by the degree-greedy algorithm when run on a $d$-regular graph but without discussing asymptotic optimality.